VirtualPatientEngine/VPEHackathonAIAgentsCO/docs/setup.md

 1. Navigate to our [GitHub repository](https://github.com/VirtualPatientEngine/VPEHackathonAIAgentsCOTemplate)
 2. Each team will have their own branch `[Team Name]` created by the coaches

-    VirtualPatientEngine/VPEHackathonAIAgentsCOTemplate/main --> /VPEHackathonAIAgentsCOTemplate/[Team Name]
+    VPEHackathonAIAgentsCOTemplate/main -> VPEHackathonAIAgentsCOTemplate/[Team Name]

 3. Each team member will need to add their own pesonal access token in Code Ocean

-    1. Follow GitHub instructions to generate personal access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
+    1. Follow GitHub instructions to generate a personal access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
+    2. Save your personal access token!
+You will also need it when working with Git
-    2. Then on Code Ocean, click on the `account` icon on the bottom left side, and go to `credentials`.
+    3. Then on Code Ocean, click on the `account` icon on the bottom left side, and go to `credentials`.
-    3. Click on `⊕ Add credential` and choose `GitHub`, then add your username (in GitHub) and the token you have created.
+    4. Click on `⊕ Add credential` and choose `GitHub`, then add your username (in GitHub) and the token you have created.

 4. Each team member will create their own capsule in Code Ocean by cloning the template repository